corviato1/pcg.neox.eplorer/README.md

 #### Contact

-- Small social media like links, but for Neoxa.app [exchange], Neoxa.net, premiercardgrading.com, and tcgtrader.com
+- Small social media like links, but for Neoxa.app [exchange], Neoxa.net, premiercardgrading.com [pcg], and tcgtrader.com [trader]
 - Contact links need to be in a new tab and must be an ipfs gateway redirect.
-- IPFS .html code links can be found at src/ipfs/pcg.html, exchange
+- IPFS .html code links can be found at src/ipfs/pcg.html, exchange.html, neoxa.html, and trader.html

 #### Login